 - Fan heaters: are comparatively small, portable, and suited to heating small spaces.
 They come in a range of sizes and costs, plus are generally one of the cheaper heater types to buy, but can be huge energy suckers.
 These operate by fanning heated air (circulated over a heating element) into a room.

-- Oil column heaters: also known as oil-filled heaters, these are electric-powered and produce radiant heat.
+- Oil column heaters: also known as oil-filled heaters, are electric-powered and produce radiant heat.
 They are widely available in a variety of different shapes and sizes, plus continue to produce heat for a period of time once they are turned off.

 - Gas heaters: are ideal for households with natural gas in their area, providing either convective or radiant heat, while for those without, LPG heaters are also an option.
 Gas heaters are either unflued, meaning they will be portable, or flued, which means they will be fixed.
 These tend to be more expensive than the electric options but won’t be affected by a power blackout.